Ultrafast pulse measurement via time-domain single-pixel imaging: Author contributions

 \section{Author contributions}

-J.Z. developed the concept, carried out the simulation and designed the experiment.
+J.Z. conceived and developed the concept, carried out the simulation and designed the experiment.
 J.Z. and J.D. carried out the experiment and performed the measurements.
 J.D. optimized the system.
-J.Z. and B.B. analyzed and interpreted the data.
+J.Z. and B.B. analyzed and interpreted the data with the help from R.W.B. and X.Z.
 R.W.B. and X.Z. supervised the research.
 All authors contributed to the writing of this manuscript.